remastr/drf-typescript-generator/README.md

 }
 ```

-The script looks for DRF routers in project urls&#46;py file as well as urls&#46;py files in given
+The script looks for classes that inherit from `APIView` in project urls&#46;py file as well as urls&#46;py
-apps and extracts serializers based on viewsets defined in those routers.
+files in given apps.
+It then extracts serializers which are used in modules of found classes.
+This approach
+cover `Views` as well as `ViewSets`.

 ### Arguments